Amazing Ways to go GREEN with Bamboo Flooring and Oriental Rugs

 Just imagine the stories these rugs could tell!

-give a home a well-travelled and comfortable feeling.
+Antique rugs, like the ones above, (and below) give a home a well-traveled and comfortable feeling.